How to Nurture an Intrapreneurial Mindset

 1. Encourage Autonomy

 Fuel a strong intrinsic motivation among your workforce; empower employees to act with autonomy, and take true ownership.
-When individuals are free to make decisions, they're more likely to embrace risks, submit ideas, and innovate intrinsically.
+When individuals are free to make decisions, they're more likely to take risks, submit their ideas, and innovate intrinsically.

 2. Provide Support